 Efforts to quash public Nativity displays and even censor references to the word "Christmas" are seen as ridiculous in a community where most homes still display Nativity scenes and other religious ornaments that remind us of the real meaning of Navidad.

-This is one area in which Latinos, perhaps even more than most Americans, hold on to traditional family values.
+This is one area in which Hispanics, perhaps even more than most Americans, hold on to traditional family values.

 After all, more than a time for shopping and gift giving, more than a time for commercialization and greed, Christmas is a time of religious and homeland traditions.

-And those are traditions that Latinos have been able to preserve — thanks to the huge importance we place on Christmas Eve.
+And those are traditions that Hispanics have been able to preserve — thanks to the huge importance we place on Christmas Eve.